 I do not know how far this blog will go, however, it represents the assessment of a global process and I expect that past posts will become a description of continuous present for the next years.

-Altogether, the body of work which represents the line of research presented in this blog is composed by 170 pieces, covering data analyses and conceptual discussions.
+Altogether, the body of work which represents the line of research presented in this blog is composed by more than 200 pieces, covering data analyses and conceptual discussions between 2013 and 2018.
 All those different discussions and assessments presented here build together a single concept.
 The format applied is the result of making a big effort trying to apply simplistic approaches with the aim to allow a multidisciplinary access.
 Since the topics treated in my publications have implications for many sectors in the academic and not academic world, with the aim of allowing my research for open review, there is also the objective of allowing access to a multisectorial and multidisciplinary audience sharing interest.